doomdagger/mmgl/README.md

 }
 ```

-To compile this program, just compile with the C++11 flag and ink with the MMGL library installed: `g++ -std=c++11 -O3 main.c -lmmgl -pthread`.
+To compile this program, just compile with the C++11 flag and ink with the MMGL library installed: `g++ -std=c++11 -O3 main.cpp -lmmgl -pthread`.
 Run the program and you'll see amazing graphics!